 (d) All requests for information must state with reasonable specificity the information sought.
 The custodian, upon demand for records made under this statute, shall as soon as is practicable but within a maximum of five days not including Saturdays, Sundays or legal holidays:

 (1) Furnish copies of the requested information;

 (2) Advise the person making the request of the time and place at which he or she may inspect and copy the materials; or

 (3) Deny the request stating in writing the reasons for such denial.
 A denial shall indicate that the responsibility of the custodian of any public records or public body to produce the requested records or documents is at an end, and shall afford the person requesting them the opportunity to institute proceedings for injunctive or declaratory relief in the circuit court in the county where the public record is kept.

-(5) The public body may establish fees reasonably calculated to reimburse it for its actual cost in making reproductions of records.
+(e) The public body may establish fees reasonably calculated to reimburse it for its actual cost in making reproductions of records.
 A public body may not charge a search or retrieval fee or otherwise seek reimbursement based on a man-hour basis as part of costs associated with making reproduction of records.